AlexTengT/Pianoteq-Stat/readme.md

 #Pianoteq-Stat
 For those of you who practices piano by Pianoteq.
-This script will generate report showing you how you are using Pianoteq.
+This script will generate report showing you the time you played by Pianoteq.

 ## You will know:
 * How long you have played **today**, or any **given day**, or **life-time**.